Non-Stationary Bandits with Auto-Regressive Temporal Dependency: Algorithm

-\textbf{Superior arms.} The superior arm at round $t$, denoted by $\suparm(t)$, is one of the two most recently pulled arms, i.e., $I_{t-1}$ or $I_{t-2}$, that has the higher estimated reward; that is,
+\textbf{Superior arms.} The superior arm at round $t$, denoted by $\suparm(t)$, is one of the two most recently pulled arms, i.e., $I_{t-1}$ or $I_{t-2}$, that has the higher estimated reward (see \eqref{eqn:def-of-i-star}).

-Recall that $\widehat{r}_{I_{t-1}}(t) = \mathcal{B}\big( \alpha R_{I_{t-1}}(t-1)\big)$ and $\widehat{r}_{I_{t-2}}(t) = \alpha \mathcal{B}\big( \alpha R_{I_{t-2}}(t-2)\big)$.
 We further define $\supbelief(t) = \widehat{r}_{\suparm(t)}(t)$ as the estimated reward of the superior arm at round $t$.
 We remark that here, for simplicity of analysis, our definition of the superior arm only considers the two most recently pulled arms.
-We can, in fact, set the superior arm to be the one with the highest estimated reward among the $m$ most recently pulled arms for any constant $m \ge 2$.
+We can in fact set the superior arm to be the one with the highest estimated reward among the $m$ most recently pulled arms for any constant $m \ge 2$.
 A similar theoretical analysis will then yield the same theoretical guarantee, as shown in Theorem \ref{thm:regret_upper_bound}.
-We further verify the robustness of \alg\xspace to the choice of $m$ in our numerical studies, where we consider all arms as potential candidates for the superior arm, and observe that \alg\xspace maintains its competitive performance (see \Cref{sec:numerics} and \Cref{apdx:implementation}).
+We further verify the robustness of \alg\xspace to the choice of $m$ in our numerical studies, where we consider all arms as potential candidates for the superior arm, and \alg\xspace maintains its competitive performance (see \Cref{sec:numerics}).

-\textbf{Triggered arms.} As stated earlier, in order to adapt to changes, \alg\xspace identifies and keeps track of a set of arms with potential that are not pulled recently.
+\textbf{Triggered arms.} In order to adapt to changes, \alg\xspace identifies and keeps track of a set of arms with potential that are not pulled recently.
 We refer to these arms as \emph{triggered arms} and denote their associated set by $\mathcal{T}$.
-In a round $t$, an arm $i\ne \suparm(t)$ gets \emph{triggered} if the following triggering criteria is satisfied:
+In a round $t$, an arm $i\ne \suparm(t)$ gets \emph{triggered} if the triggering criteria in \eqref{eqn:triggering-condition} is satisfied.

-Here, $c_1$ depends on $\alpha$, $\sigma$; we determine the value of $c_1$ later.
 We call the earliest such time $t > \curlyT_i(t)$ as the \emph{triggering time} of arm $i$ and denote it as $\trig_i(t)$.
 If arm $i$ is triggered, it is added to the triggered set $\mathcal{T}$.
 When arm $i$ gets pulled or is chosen as the superior arm, it is removed from $\mathcal{T}$.
-The right-hand side of the triggering criteria is a confidence bound constructed based on Hoeffding's Inequality (\Cref{lemma:hoeffding}); the details will be discussed in \Cref{sec:proof-of-main-thm} and \Cref{apdx:missing_proof_main_thm}.
+The right-hand side of the triggering criteria is a confidence bound constructed based on Hoeffding's Inequality (see details in \Cref{sec:proof-of-main-thm} and \Cref{apdx:missing_proof_main_thm}).

+Note that at the exploration step, \alg\xspace would only pull a triggered arm if the triggered set $\mathcal{T}$ is non-empty.
+This inherently adjusts the rate of exploration in our alternation mechanism.
+In a slowly-changing environment (e.g., with small $\sigma$), the triggered set may not always include arms needing exploration, thus allowing focused exploitation of the superior arm; in a fast-changing environment, the rate of exploration can be as high as the rate of exploitation.